MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

 Your site has mobile and tablet specific image dimensions.
 However, there is still room for further improvement.
-For example, the three images in the middle of the home page have dimensions more than two times bigger than the space dedicated for them on the page.
+For example, the three images in the middle of the homepage have dimensions more than two times bigger than the space dedicated for them on the page.
 This adds unnecessary kilobits to the size of your page, ultimately slowing it down.

 ### 4.4.
 Image Compression